GeoscienceAustralia/wagl/docs/source/invoking.rst

    $ luigi --module gaip.nbar_workflow NBAR --level1-csv scenes.txt --output-directory /some/path --workers 4

-Luigi will then execute, and manage, the entire NBAR workflow for every Level-1 scene listed in `scenes.txt`.
+Luigi will then execute, and manage, the entire NBAR workflow for every Level-1 scene listed in *scenes.txt*.

-If however, you want to run just a specific part of the workflow, say for example `CalculateCoefficients`, then you would need to specify the following arguments:
+If however, you want to run just a specific part of the workflow, say for example *CalculateCoefficients*, then you would need to specify the following arguments:

 --level1      /path/to/level1/scene
 --work-root   path/to/working/directory
---granule     granule id name; Default is None; and can be ignored for Landsat --npoints     the number of points atmospherical calculations will run across the scene; Default is 9 --albedos     the albedo measurementsl Default is '[0, 1, "t"]' --base-dir    the base directory to contain the atmospheric calculations; Default is _atmospherics --compression the compression filter used when writing the outputs to disk; Default is lzf
+--granule     granule id name; Default is None; and can be ignored for Landsat --npoints     the number of points atmospherical calculations will run across the scene; Default is 9 --albedos     the albedo measurementsl Default is *"[0, 1, 't']"* --base-dir    the base directory to contain the atmospheric calculations; Default is _atmospherics --compression the compression filter used when writing the outputs to disk; Default is lzf

-An example of running the `CalculateCoefficients` task using the local scehduler is:
+An example of running the *CalculateCoefficients* task using the local scehduler is:

 .. code-block:: bash